Z3r0XG/ckpool-lhr/DIFFERENCES.md

 - Set `donaddress` to pool operator address (use as pool fee)
 - Set `donation` to 0 (no fee/donation)

-**Current Implementation**:
+**Implementation**:
 - `donation` is a `double` type supporting fractional percentages (e.g., 0.5%, 1.5%)
-- Same as original CKPOOL - no change to donation type or calculation
-- `donaddress` is now configurable via JSON config file (was hardcoded in original)
+- `donaddress` is configurable via JSON config file
-- Default donation address: `bc1q8qkesw5kyplv7hdxyseqls5m78w5tqdfd40lf5` (fork default)
+- Default donation address: `bc1q8qkesw5kyplv7hdxyseqls5m78w5tqdfd40lf5`
-- Original default was: `bc1q28kkr5hk4gnqe3evma6runjrd2pvqyp8fpwfzu` (Con Kolivas's address)
 - Validation: Values below 0.1 are treated as 0, values above 99.9 are clamped to 99.9
 - The donation is taken from block rewards (coinbase transaction)